 In the last two years, online businesses have seen skyrocketing growth worldwide.
 Around 36% of all companies are now exclusively selling online.
-In fact, according to a Statista study, global e-commerce retail purchases should reach 22% of all transactions by 2023.
+In fact, according to a Statista study, global online retail sales are expected to exceed seven trillion U.S. dollars by 2025.

 If you are an online business or are considering the transition, simply creating an online store isn’t enough.
 For your online store to succeed, many factors need to be considered.